Page cover

 • SDG 8 – Decent Work and Economic Growth Circular economy systems and regenerative tourism provide dignified green jobs and foster sustainable local enterprise.

-• SDG 9 – Industry, Innovation, and Infrastructure Deployment of blockchain, dMRV, and recycled eco-infrastructure showcases innovation in environmental impact systems.
+• SDG 9 – Industry, Innovation, and Infrastructure Deployment of blockchain and digital Monitoring Reporting and Verification showcases innovation in environmental impact systems.

 • SDG 17 – Partnerships for the Goals Nambi Sanctuary collaborates with NGOs (Asorebiara), researchers, and a global token holder community for joint ecological action.